Today – 5 Quick and Easy Apple Recipes for Kids

 Not so much an apple recipe as a recipe to have with your apples but yummy nonetheless!
 Check out the recipe over on Lemon Tree Dwelling.

 I hope you like my Easy Apple Recipes for Kids.
-If you have a favourite recipe you like to cook with the kids do leave us a comment below.
+If you have a favourite recipe you like to cook with the kids do leave us a comment below and have a look at Becky’s Fruit and Veg Chopping Hacks for some handy tips and tricks.